tacticdemonic/sb-logger-extension/sb-logger-extension/TESTING_GUIDE.md

 2. Type in address bar: `chrome://extensions/`
 3. Enable "Developer mode" (top-right toggle)
 4. Click "Load unpacked"
-5. Select the `sb-logger-extension` folder
+5. Select the `surebet-helper-extension` folder
-6. ✅ You should see "SB Logger - Save Bets" appear in the list
+6. ✅ You should see "Surebet Helper - Save Bets" appear in the list

 **Firefox:**
 1. Open Firefox
 2. Type in address bar: `about:debugging#/runtime/this-firefox`
 3. Click "Load Temporary Add-on"
-4. Navigate to `sb-logger-extension` folder
+4. Navigate to `surebet-helper-extension` folder
 5. Select the `manifest.json` file
-6. ✅ You should see "SB Logger - Save Bets" appear in the list
+6. ✅ You should see "Surebet Helper - Save Bets" appear in the list

 ---